Holy Cross Church, Warsaw: History

 As early as the 15th century, a small wooden chapel of the Holy Cross had been erected here.
 In 1526 the chapel was demolished, and a newer church was erected.
 Refurbished and extended by Paweł Zembrzuski in 1615, the church was too small to fill the needs of the growing city.
 Initially located well outside the city limits, by the 17th century it had become one of the main churches in the southern suburb (przedmieście) of the city that had in 1596 become Poland's capital.

 In 1653 Queen Marie Louise Gonzaga gave the church to the French order of Missionary Friars of Vincent de Paul.
 However, three years later Warsaw was captured by Swedish armies during the Deluge.
 Pillaged, the church was found to be damaged beyond repair.
 During the reign of King John III Sobieski the church's remnants were demolished, and it was decided to erect a new shrine.
-In the 18th century this became the origin of the gorzkie żale tradition.
+In the 18th century this became the origin of the gorzkie żale (Bitter Lamentations) tradition.

 National Altar (Ołtarz Ojczyzny), symbolizing national unity, was built ca. 1700 to a design by Tylman Gamerski.

 The main building was constructed between 1679 and 1696.
 Its main designer was Józef Szymon Bellotti, the royal architect at the Royal Court of Poland.
 It was financed by abbot Kazimierz Szczuka and the Primate of Poland Michał Stefan Radziejowski.
 The façade was relatively modest and reminded of Renaissance facades of the nearby churches.
 The two towers surrounding the façade were initially square-cut.
 Between 1725 and 1737 two late Baroque headpieces by Józef Fontana.
 The façade itself was refurbished by Fontana's son, Jakub (in 1756) and ornamented with sculptures by Jan Jerzy Plersch.

 From 1765 the church was one of the most attended by Polish King Stanisław II Augustus.
 It was also there that the King established the Order of St. Stanisław and bestowed it upon loyal servants annually on 8 May.
 On 3 May 1792 the Polish Diet gathered there on the first anniversary of the 3 May Constitution.
 During the Warsaw Uprising of 1794, the stairs leading to the main entrance were destroyed and had to be replaced with new ones designed by Chrystian Piotr Aigner.